opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### What happens to previously locked registration costs from pre-Dynamic-TAO subnets?

-They are returned to subnet owners.
+They are returned to subnet owners when Dynamic TAO is initiated.

 ## Miners and Validators